H3rz3n/davinci-helper/README.md

 - Starting the official installation wizard
 - Applying all the necessary post install tricks to properly start DaVinci Resolve
 - Installing the necessary GPU drivers to make to correctly use your graphic card with DaVinci Resolve
-- Convertingt the video to make them work with DaVinci Resolve Free
+- Converting the video to make them work with DaVinci Resolve Free

 ## What OSs are currently supported by the latest version :
 Currently the app was tested on these OSs :